Immune Health Priority Research Programme

 |Dr Karmella Naidoo||https://orcid.org/0000-0002-2505-5222|

-Collaborating Organisations: Plant and Food Research, Medical Research Institute of New Zealand, AgResearch
+Collaborating Organisations: Plant & Food Research, Medical Research Institute of New Zealand, AgResearch

-At the end of tranche 1, the HVN Immune Health programme is moving seamlessly into the specific tranche 2 preparations, which include setting up a human trial platform in China, very close interaction with NZ F&B industry partners and finalizing the immunological tools which will be used to support the scientific and industry goals of HVN in the next 5 years.
+At the end of tranche 1, the HVN Immune Health programme is moving seamlessly into the specific tranche 2 preparations, which include setting up a human trial platform in China, very close interaction with New Zealand F&B industry partners and finalizing the immunological tools which will be used to support the scientific and industry goals of HVN in the next five years.
 There are three key objectives for the Immune Health PRP over the next five years:

 - To demonstrate the ability of New Zealand foods and/or beverages to decrease systemic inflammation in pollution-exposed Chinese consumers, including metabolic parameters, through clinical studies entitled the China Air Pollution and Prediabetes (CAPP) Studies